Access your free Covid-19 safety course in your members area once you have completed your purchase.

-OSHA has designated counterbalance forklifts across four different categories:
+OSHA requires counterbalance forklift training for any operator using this type of lift.
+It has designated training for counterbalance forklifts across four different categories:

 - Class I: Electric Motor Rider Trucks